carlesloriente/nocc-bootstrap-theme/README.md

 It comes in two powerful options:

-- 🌟 Nocc Bootstrap Theme: An NPM Package that brings the power of NOCC directly to your NodeJS project.
+- **🌟 Nocc Bootstrap Theme**: An NPM Package that brings the power of NOCC directly to your NodeJS project.
 [Get it now!](https://www.npmjs.com/package/nocc-bootstrap-theme).

-- 🌐 Full Site Bundle for Jekyll: A complete static website showcasing NOCC's seamless integration.
+- **🌐 Full Site Bundle for Jekyll**: A complete static website showcasing NOCC's seamless integration.
 Featuring a beautifully designed homepage, dynamic tag cloud, image gallery, and more.
 [Explore on GitHub](https://github.com/carlesloriente/bootstrap-theme-jekyll).

 > **&#9432;** NOCC is a complete replacement for Bootstrap 5.3.3